-Here at Cape Fear Community College, we believe that the more involved you are in extracurriculars, the more successful you will be.
+Here at Cape Fear Community College, we believe that the more involved you are in extracurricular activities, the more successful you will be.
 CFCC clubs and organizations help to teach leadership skills, emotional maturity, teamwork, and more.
 There is a diverse range of groups to choose from, from the Feminist Alliance to the Computer Technology Club.
 Joining a student club is highly encouraged!

 If you have any questions or if you are interested in starting your own student club, please contact Ryan Mantlo, the Director of Student Activities and Athletics, at 910-362-7042.